Everything in the Universe is made from one type of thread.

 If you use a pair of scissors and snip one thread in the middle of the net... vibrations (energy) will travel through the net (remember the tennis net has tension on it).

-Every individual section (particle) of the net has tension and can release energy into the net.
-But you cannot add the individual particle energies together and create a massive sum -- because all of the supposed different energies are all one and the same -- coming from the net as a whole.
+Every individual section (thread) of the net has tension and can release energy into the net.
+But you cannot add the individual thread energies together and create a massive sum -- because all of the supposed different energies are all one and the same -- coming from the net as a whole.